 It’s worth a side trip down to this mighty waterfall, one of the best in Egmont National Park.
 Over many millennia the water of the Stony River/Hangatahu has eroded a pathway through the volcanic rock of The Dome to form the 31 m falls.

 Time: 2 hr

 Return to the Ahukawakawa Track junction and follow the boardwalk across the Ahukawakawa Swamp.
 This unique microclimate is home to many plant species, some usual at this altitude and others found nowhere else in the world.
-Stop at the viewing platform before continuing on to cross the curved wooden bridge over the Stony/Hangatahua Stream.
+You can stop at the viewing platform before continuing on to cross the curved wooden bridge over the Stony/Hangatahua Stream.

-This area is a wetland - while there is a boardwalk, expect water and (in some places) mud, over the track.
+This area is a wetland.
+There is a boardwalk, but expect water and mud, in some places over the track.